turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/install-tef/index.md

 ---
 title: Install TEF
-sidebar_label: Install TEF 🆕
+sidebar_label: Install TEF
 ---

 # Install Turbot Guardrails Enterprise Foundation (TEF)

-In this runbook, you will:
+In this guide, you will:
 - Use AWS Service Catalog to install Turbot Guardrails Enterprise Foundation (TEF).
 This guide demonstrates the installation process using the default `Network Option A - Created in this Stack`, where Turbot Guardrails manages the creation of the VPC and related networking resources.
 - Monitor and troubleshoot the TEF install process.